 Prior to joining RFPS, Miss Tyler did her Qualified Teacher Status at Newman University.
 She has a particular interest in developing children’s learning through the outdoor environment and has especially enjoyed leading our Eco Team this year.
 Miss Tyler has an interest in Forest Schools and is looking at moving towards creating a forest school at RFPS next year.

 Miss Tyler has had several years experience working in the Early Years.
 She previously managed a successful Nursery where she promoted the development of all the children in her care and tailored their learning.

 In her spare time she enjoys going to the gym.
 Miss Tyler also enjoys spending time with friends, family and the dog and travelling the country exploring new and exciting places.

-Miss Emily Hearle – SMSC Lead and Year Two Teacher
+Miss Emily Hearle – SEND Lead, SMSC and Year One Teacher

 Prior to joining RFPS, Miss Hearle worked for several years as a Key Stage One and Lower Key Stage Two teacher.
 She has a degree in Music and studied a Modern Foreign Languages specialism as part of her teacher training.